LynnTaka/certified_preowned_processor/README.md

 - for lw and sw instructions compute the memory address from which we have to fetch or store data.

 7. Shifter (for BEQ)
-- if codition is false, execute next instruction
+- if condition is false, execute next instruction
 - if condition is true, branch to next instruction address